IST-DASLab/sparseprop/README.md

 #### Correctness check
 The files `correctness_linear.py` and `correctness_conv2d.py` will compare the output of the *SparseLinear* and *SparseConv2d* modules with PyTorch's *Linear* and *Conv2d*, respectively.
 You can tweak the parameters in the scripts to check the correctness in different cases.

-#### Layer-wise performance comparison: The files `compare_linear.py` and `compare_conv2d.py` will compare the running time of the *SparseLinear* and *SparseConv2d* modules with PyTorch's *Linear* and *Conv2d*, respectively.
+#### Layer-wise performance comparison
+The files `compare_linear.py` and `compare_conv2d.py` will compare the running time of the *SparseLinear* and *SparseConv2d* modules with PyTorch's *Linear* and *Conv2d*, respectively.
 You will find the results in the `plots` directory.
 Again, feel free to tweak the parameters in the scripts to compare the runtime in different cases.

 #### Fine-tuning 95% sparse ResNet18 on imagenette
 The file `finetune_resnet18_imagenette.py` finetunes a pretrained sparse ResNet18 model on the imagenette dataset, keeping the sparsity masks fixed.
 In the `examples/models/` folder, we have also included a 95% uniformly pruned ResNet18 checkpoint trained on imagenet (using the [AC/DC](https://arxiv.org/abs/2106.12379) method).
 You can use the following command to run this script on 4 cpu cores.